Invariant (mathematics): Automatic invariant detection in imperative programs

 Abstract interpretation tools can compute simple invariants of given imperative computer programs.
 The kind of properties that can be found depend on the abstract domains used.
 Typical example properties are single integer variable ranges like 0<=x<1024, relations between several variables like 0<=i-j<2*n-1, and modulus information like y%4==0.
 Academic research prototypes also consider simple properties of pointer structures.

 More sophisticated invariants generally have to be provided manually.

 In particular, when verifying an imperative program using the Hoare calculus, a loop invariant has to be provided manually for each loop in the program, which is one of the reasons that this approach is generally impractical for most programs.

 In the context of the above MU puzzle example, there is currently no general automated tool that can detect that a derivation from MI to MU is impossible using only the rules 1–4.
-However, once the abstraction from the string to the number of its "I"s has been made by hand, leading, for example, to the following C program, an abstract interpretation tool will be able to detect that ICount%3 can't be 0, and hence the "while"-loop will never terminate.
+However, once the abstraction from the string to the number of its "I"s has been made by hand, leading, for example, to the following C program, an abstract interpretation tool will be able to detect that ICount%3 cannot be 0, and hence the "while"-loop will never terminate.